 A better view of the interior circle from the back

-It’s not entirely understood why Stonehenge was built, though it was believed to be in continuous use between approximately 3700 B.C. and 1600 B.C.
-The most common explanations were that the monument was a Druid temple, a burial mound, a primitive astronomical “computer” for predicting events such as eclipses, or a cult center for healing.
-Of course, what Stonehenge is best known for today is the way sunlight enters the inner circles at sunrise on the summer and winter solstices, and on both days, thousands of people flock to Stonehenge to experience the event.
-What perhaps fascinated me the most, though, was how the massive stones were brought here and arranged in the first place.
-The larger sarsen stones were believed to have been brought from the Marlborough Downs, approximately 20 miles to the north.
+What perhaps fascinated me the most, though, was how Stonehenge’s builders brought and arranged the massive stones in the first place.
+Scientists believe the larger sarsen stones originated from the Marlborough Downs, approximately 20 miles to the north.
 That was a long distance 5,000 years ago, for sure, but to me, the more amazing feat involved the “smaller” bluestones.
-Bluestone is found only in the Preseli Hills of south west Wales, nearly 200 miles away.
+Bluestone occurs naturally only in the Preseli Hills of south west Wales, nearly 200 miles away.
 How the one to three ton stones were moved such a long distance is unknown, though it is speculated that they were brought part of the way by boat, and the remainder of the way by pulling or rolling them over logs.
 That would have been quite a job at the time.

 Besides the stone circles, there are also a series of open field hiking trails in the surrounding farmlands for views of both the English countryside and the circles, and a collection of burial mounds between the stone circles and the visitor center.
 We spent about an hour exploring both.
 Note: if you plan to walk in the open fields, beware of, um, animal droppings, and approach any cows or sheep with caution.

 The beautiful English countryside, complete with cattle and sheep farm

 A burial mound to the south of the main circle